-The Palmerston (Doongan) section of Wooroonooran National Park is included in the traditional lands of the Ma:Mu Aboriginal people.
+The Palmerston (Doongan) section of Wooroonooran National Park is included in the traditional lands of the Mamu Aboriginal people.
 Located at the heart of the Wet Tropics World Heritage Area, it is a place of very high biodiversity, due to the high rainfall and fertile soils derived from basalt rocks.
 More than 500 rainforest tree species grow here, including black bean, milky pine, water gum and red tulip oak.
 The area also has many epiphytes (plants that grow on other plants without harming them) including ferns, mosses and basket ferns.
-This intermingling of plant species creates a haven for wildlife, such as the little musky rat-kangaroo, the double-eyed fig-parrot and the endemic chowchilla.
+This intermingling of plant species creates a haven for wildlife, such as the little musky rat-kangaroo and the double-eyed fig-parrot.

 - Take your rubbish with you when you leave.